cwdt-us/slant/paper.md

 ---
-title: 'slant: A Python package for automatically generating experimental placebos'
+title: 'slant: A Python package for identifying and quantifying bias in texts'
 tags:
   - Python
   - experiments